calaldees/teachingWorkshops/teacherTraining/_sessions.md

     * Comparison of curriculums; policy and practice panel debate
 * PM
     * What is a curriculum/subject curriculum?
-    * National Curriculum and recent policy
+    * Computing National Curriculum and recent policy
+        * Exploring Ofsted requirements and Education inspection framework
     * What is Computer Science education?
         * identifying conceptions of SK and PCK and own development
     * Key influential subject documents, reports and research; current and over time
-    * How has subject changed/influenced over the years? (in school and society)
+    * How has the subject of Computing has changed in education over the years (in school and society)
     * Task: School research.
 Preparation for SP4

 ### SP4 (PGCE/SD)